NJIT-CS490/project2-m1-dp482/README.md

 - npm install socket.io-client --save

 3) Set up PSQL
-Make a sql.env file in your direcotry with (SQL_USER, SQL_PASSWORD).
+Make a sql.env file in your directory with (SQL_USER, SQL_PASSWORD).
 Don't forget to add sql.env file to .gitignore

-4) Write a Code that keep track of Users (Connect/Disconnect)
+4) Write a Code that keeps track of Users (Connect/Disconnect)
 5) Write a Code for Chatbot
 6) Write a Code for message/username input and button
 7) Add CSS file to Design you work